uroybd/topobon/src/site/notes/Personal/Musings/On CyberEnsō.md

 This led me to an idea to build a Generative Art based on Ensō which I named [CyberEnsō](https://enso.utsob.me/).

 ### How Does it Work?
-To draw an Ensō, one must _free one's mind of thoughts_, then _let one's body take control_, and _allow it to create a circle— momentous, signifying the phenomenon of life itself instead of a conscious intention_.
+To draw an Ensō, one must _free one's mind of thoughts_, then _let one's body take control, and _allow it to create a circle— momentous, signifying the phenomenon of life itself instead of a conscious intention_.

 CyberEnsō can be considered a means to do so.
 One has to free one's mind of thought and CyberEnsō takes that thought as the input.
 Then, it **[hashes](https://en.wikipedia.org/wiki/Hash_function)** it, which is a destructive process, adds some randomness to it and produces a unique circle.
 The computer here is just like a calligraphy brush.
 With the hashing and randomness, a body in [mu-shin](https://en.wikipedia.org/wiki/Mushin_(mental_state)) state has as much control over it as it has on a brush.